IWFF LABS is an immersive cross-disciplinary science filmmaking workshop between scientists & media makers.

 IWFF LABS is tuition free.
 Food and Lodging Provided.
 Scholarships for travel funds will be available.

-At night students and the public will be invited to listen to fireside chats from all-star world experts such as Academy Award winner Alan Root and PBS Nature’s Janet Hess.
+At night students and the public will be invited to listen to fireside chats from all-star world experts IWFF 2018 Retrospective Artist Bob Landis and PBS Nature’s Janet Hess.

-At the beginning of IWFF LABS students are paired with a local conservation or nature organization.
+At IWFF LABS students are paired with a local conservation or nature organization.
 During the course of the week students will make a mini-documentary about the issues the local organization is trying to solve.
 Those issues include land conservation, defending wildlife, nature preservation, etc.

 Nathan and Neil have experience facilitating workshops at events such as Science Media Awards & Summit In The Hub (SMASH) and immersive graduate field courses in Costa Rica through the Organization for Tropical Studies.